telliott99/genealogy/g11/jacob_luursen_van_kuykendall.md

 mother 1594-1622 Netherlands

-Good refs on the web about this guy.
+Good refs on the web about Jacob Luursen.

 "Jacob was employed 1646 by the Dutch West Indies Co.
 Arrival circa 1646.; a stone mason and brick layer by trade, Brickmason / Dutch West India Company, Came from Holland to New Amsterdam in 1646"